BEAN Sprouts are mini-activities for kids and adults alike, to investigate biodiversity and interactions in the environment

 Ontario’s Great Lakes offer excellent recreational opportunities, but, if you know how to look, they can also take you on a journey millions of years back in time.
-This activity invites you to visit the shores of Great Lakes!

 On June 21st the Northern Hemisphere will experience the summer solstice – the longest day of the year.
 Learn more about this annual seasonal shift with this BEAN Sprout activity!

 Combining fitness with environmental stewardship plogging is a fun, easy and healthy way to protect local biodiversity and habitat.
 Check out this BEAN Sprout to learn more about this emerging Swedish fitness craze.

 Setting up a backyard bird feeder is an incredibly popular activity, but just who is stopping by for a meal?
 In this activity learn more about invasive species and seed selection for your feeder.

 Anyone can get outside, explore, and celebrate the beauty and mystery of these marvelous nocturnal insects.
 They may be over-shadowed by their showy butterfly relatives, but are no less deserving of our attention and protection.